pulumi/training/azure-typescript/3_component-resources/EXERCISES.md

 # Exercise 1:
-Move the AKS Cluster Related Resources into the provided "cluster" component resource module shell.
-Hint: The block of resources to move is marked with "### AKS Cluster Related Resoures"
+Create a reusable "storage infra" component resource that encapsulates the logic for creating the following resources:
+* Storage Account
+* Storage Account Key
+* Storage Container

-It should take as input parameters:
+The component resource should take the following input parameters:
-- the various config values used by the resources
-- resource group name
+* resource group name

-It should provide the following output:
+The component resource should have the following output properties:
-- K8s kubeconfig
+* storage account name
+* storage container name
+* storage key

+Note: An empty component resource shell is provided as an outline.

 Related Docs:
 - Component Resources Doc: https://www.pulumi.com/docs/intro/concepts/resources/#components
 - Example Code: https://github.com/pulumi/examples/blob/master/azure-py-virtual-data-center/spoke.py

 # Exercise 2:
-Add the "protect" resource option to the "cluster" resource and do a `pulumi up` and then a `pulumi destroy`
+Add the "protect" resource option to the "storage" resource and do a `pulumi up` and then a `pulumi destroy`
 Note how the component resource children get the protect option enabled.
 Note how you can't destroy the stack as long as protect is true.